AhmedAlSunbati712/proteus-backend/README.md

 | **Output** | Transparent PNG of the outfit only |

 **Why it wins:** Solves the "dirty data" problem automatically—users can upload product photos, not pre-cleaned assets.
-- It listens over the `tailorJob` queue for any incoming jobs
+- It listens on the `queue:tailor_jobs` queue for incoming jobs.
-- It takes the s3 key of the image to be cleaned, gets the presigned download url, downloads the image and processes it, uploads the result to s3 and publishes over the finishedJobs channel the finished result (job type, the s3 key for the resulting image, whether the job failed or not, which user it corresponds to, the VTON id it corresponds to).
-The websocket will update the corresponding VTON entry with the s3 key for the transparent png of the outfit only.
+- It takes the S3 key of the image to be cleaned, gets a presigned download URL, downloads the image, processes it, uploads the result to S3, and publishes to the `events:job_done` channel with a payload including `job_type: "outfit_clean"`, the result S3 key, status, `user_id`, and `vton_id`.
+The Gateway subscribes to `events:job_done` and pushes the result to the correct client over WebSocket, updating the corresponding VTON entry with the S3 key for the transparent PNG of the outfit.

 ---